MicrosoftDocs/ai-builder/ai-builder-docs/powerfx-in-powerapps.md

 ## Use a model in controls

-The canvas app in this language detection model example shows you the country code for the language of the text you type.
+In this example of a language detection model, the canvas app shows you the country code for the language of the text you type.

 1. Create a canvas app by following steps 1 and 2 in the previous section, [Select a model in canvas apps](#select-a-model-in-canvas-apps).